 What is User Experience (UX)?

-User Experience (UX) is defined as the overall experience a person has when interacting with a product, system, or service.
-It encompasses a wide range of aspects including usability, accessibility, performance, design aesthetics, ergonomics, overall human interaction, and utility.
+User experience (UX) is defined as the overall experience that an end user has when interacting with a product, system, or service.
+It encompasses a wide range of components such as usability, user interface (UI) design, user experience (UX) design, ergonomics, and utility.

-UX is multifaceted and isn’t restricted to the design or interface of a product.
-It involves the user’s entire journey, from initial discovery and acquisition to interaction, utility, and even the support or after-sales service they might experience.
+User experience is multifaceted and isn’t restricted to the design or interface of a product.
+It involves the entire user journey, from initial discovery and acquisition to interaction, utility, and even the support or after-sales service they might experience.

-On the contrary, a poor UX can lead to frustration, reduced user engagement, and can even deter potential customers.
-Companies have realized the tangible benefits of investing in UX, as it directly impacts user retention, conversion rates, and overall business growth.
+On the contrary, a poor user experience can lead to frustration, reduced user engagement, and can even deter potential customers.
+Several digital companies and products with exceptional user experiences, such as Apple, Google Search, Youtube, Netflix, Amazon etc, have demonstrated the tangible benefits of investing in UX, as it directly impacts customer retention, new customer conversions, and overall business growth.